DaveWM/dave-martin-blog/content/posts/saying-thank-you-to-the-nhs.md

 ![](/thank-you-nhs.jpg)

-Nice!
-I hope you enjoyed this post.
+So that's how to set up a simple static site using Clojure!
+If you'd like to learn more, or build a more advanced static site, I'd recommend checking out the [Statis](https://github.com/magnars/stasis) library.

+P.S.
 If you'd like to do something to help the NHS in this time of crisis, you can donate to the "Clap for Carers" campaign [here](https://uk.virginmoneygiving.com/ClapForOurCarers).